-39.1 Where a solicitor or law practice shares an office with any other entity or business engaged in another calling, and a client is receiving services concurrently from both the law practice and the other entity, the solicitor, or law practice (as the case requires) must take all reasonable steps to ensure that the client is clearly informed about the nature and the terms of the services being provided to the client by the law practice, including (if applicable) that the services provided by the other entity are not provided by the law practice.
+- 39.1 Where a solicitor or law practice: - 39.1.1 shares an office with or is otherwise affiliated with an any other entity or business engaged in another calling to provide services other than legal services to a client, and - a client is receiving services concurrently from both the law practice and the other entity, the solicitor, or law practice, as the case requires, (as the case requires)-must take all reasonable steps to ensure that the client is clearly informed about the nature and the terms of the services being provided to the client by the solicitor or law practice, including (if applicable) that the services provided by the other entity are not provided by solicitor or the law practice as legal services.

-40. Sharing receipts
+40. SHARING RECEIPTS

-- 40.1 A solicitor must not, in relation to the conduct of the solicitor's practice, or the delivery of legal services, share, or enter into any arrangement for the sharing of, the receipts arising from the provision of legal services by the solicitor, with: - 40.1.1 any disqualified person; or - 40.1.2 any person convicted of an indictable offence that involved dishonest conduct, whether or not a conviction was recorded.
+- 40.1 A solicitor must not, in relation to the conduct of the solicitor's practice, or the delivery of legal services, share, or enter into any arrangement for the sharing of, the receipts arising from, or in connection with, the provision of legal services by the solicitor, with: - 40.1.1 any disqualified person; or - 40.1.2any person found guilty of an indictable offence that involved dishonest conduct, whether or not a conviction was recorded.